prettifystudio/twitter/README.md

 Twitter API for Laravel 6.x, 7.x, 8.x (and new versions as they are released).
 Also supports other frameworks via PHP-DI (or feel free to add support for your framework via PR)

+Notice: This is a clone from [atymic\twitter](https://github.com/atymic/twitter).
+All of this work is his work.

 You need to create an application and create your access token in the [Application Management](https://apps.twitter.com/).